fusure-io/UNSIR/README.md

 # UNSIR
-Python Implementation of the UNSIR algorithm proposed by Tarun et al. (2023)
+Python Implementation of the UNSIR Machine Unlearning algorithm proposed by Tarun et al. (2023)